 If a buyer doesn't send back an item, you don't need to issue a refund.

-If you send a replacement and a buyer doesn't send back the original item, we charge the buyer for the second item, and make a payment to you.
+If you send a replacement or exchange and a buyer doesn't send back the original item, we charge the buyer for the second item, and make a payment to you.
 A final value fee for the transaction appears on your next invoice.

 For each sale (or transaction), a buyer has one opportunity to return an item or items.
 For multi-quantity listings, a buyer has a single opportunity to return any of the multiple items purchased.